30 Recovery Memoirs to Inspire You to Quit Drinking

 1. Quit Like a Woman: The Radical Choice Not to Drink in a Culture Obsessed with Alcohol by Holly Whitaker

-In this powerful book, the founder of Tempest, Holly Whitaker, embarks on a personal journey into her own sobriety and along the way discovers the insidious role that alcohol plays in our society.
+In this powerful recovery memoir and cultural criticism, Tempest founder, Holly Whitaker, embarks on a personal journey into her own sobriety and along the way discovers the insidious role that alcohol plays in our society.

 Using her relatable voice, which is equal parts honest and witty, Holly tackles the ways that alcohol companies target women.
 She also divulges the details on her emerging feminism, an alternate way out of her own addiction, and a calling to create a sober community with resources for anyone who is questioning their own relationship with alcohol.